justme-1968/homebridge-fhem/README.md

 # homebridge-fhem
 a fhem platform shim for homebridge

+uses longpoll and an internal cache to avoid roundtrips to fhem. debug browser is available at port 8082

 supports:
 - switches (devices with set on and set off commands)
 - lights (devices with set on and set off commands)